notbd/dotfiles/cSpell/README.md

 # cSpell

 Custom configuration for cSpell.

-The global dictionary is set to be ignored for privacy, and the content should be synced manually.
+The global dictionary is ignored for privacy and should be synced manually.

+Global dictionary path: `~/.config/cSpell/global-dictionary.txt`